-- a person similarly situated to a spouse of the complainant; or
+- A person similarly situated to a spouse of the complainant.

-Stalking means engaging in a course of conduct that would cause a reasonable person to fear for his or her safety or the safety of others or suffer substantial emotional distress.
+Stalking means engaging in a course of conduct that would cause a reasonable person to fear for their safety or the safety of others or suffer substantial emotional distress.

-- University notice to the parties to refrain from contact pending the outcome of the investigation; and
+- University notice to the parties to refrain from contact pending the outcome of the investigation.

 - Information about campus support services.

-If the behavior you observed involved threatening, aggressive or violent behavior, in addition to notifying the Title IX Coordinator, one should also immediately make a report to University Police.
+If the behavior you observed involved threatening, aggressive, or violent behavior, in addition to notifying the Title IX Coordinator, you also should immediately make a report to University Police.

-Even if you do not wish to identify yourself or pursue an investigation, you should make a report to the Title IX Coordinator who will be able to provide you with information about the campus support services that are available to you and work with you and your school on steps to eliminate the harassment and prevent recurrence.
-You may make an anonymous report, however this may limit the University’s ability to respond to the complaint.
+Even if you do not wish to identify yourself or pursue an investigation, you should make a report to the Title IX Coordinator, who will provide you with information about the campus support services available to you and work with you and your school on steps to eliminate the harassment and prevent recurrence.
+You may make an anonymous report, but this might limit the University’s ability to respond to the complaint.

 The University offers many campus support services.
-A list of campus resources is available in the UMB Policy Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination [VI-1.60(A)] and also at: http://www.umaryland.edu/titleix/university-resources/
+A list of campus resources is available in the UMB Policy Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination [VI-1.60(A)] and at http://www.umaryland.edu/titleix/resources-and-references/.

 If you have any questions or need guidance regarding campus resources, contact the University’s Title IX Coordinator.